 Long-term effects that can arise from marijuana use can include:

 - Effects on intelligence and memory

 - Effects on the lungs

 Marijuana abuse hotlines are excellent sources of information for anyone who feels the need to know more about the long- and short-term risks of marijuana use, symptoms and signs of addiction, options for treatment and the whereabouts of local centers that can provide inpatient or outpatient options, including luxury and private centers.
 Marijuana abuse helplines are available throughout the country.

-If you suspect someone you love is abusing or addicted to marijuana, call our marijuana abuse hotline at 1-888-287-0471 .
+If you suspect someone you love is abusing or addicted to marijuana, call our marijuana abuse hotline at 1-888-287-0471 Who Answers? .
 We can help your loved one get the addiction treatment and assistance they need to leave the drug behind forever.

 Signs of marijuana use can include:

 - Rapid heart rate